 - Thoroughly vacuum and mop weekly, so only touch-ups are needed for showings.

 - Be sure to have the carpets and windows cleaned.
 If people think you care about your home, they’ll think you maintain it well and have a pride of ownership, which will bring you a higher offer for your home.

 STAGING YOUR HOUSE TO SELL – TIPS

 - Update.
 Instantly increase your home’s value by updating the decor.
 Make your house look so good that the buyer wants to live there!
-If your bathroom hasn’t been redone since 1985, paint, change-out the art and put out fluffy towels.
+If you haven’t redone your bedroom since 1985, paint, change the art, and put out fluffy towels.